rhaido/blog/2015/07/06/soldering-tips-videos-guides-for-beginners.md

 ... and a little bit more to make sure, that the tip and heating element are fully "loaded".
 Some manufacturers honestly put "5 minute" heating time on their articles, but most of them do not really bother.
-Also, bigger/thicker/more massive your tip is - more time it will require to heat up.
+Also, bigger/thicker/heavier your tip is - more time it will require to heat up.

-This was one of my errors in the past: I completely ignored WPI rule and was paying more attention to led blinking, rather then that the state of the iron itself, thus always underheating it

 ## Damp sponge vs brass wool sponge
 Again, look at the PACE videos - for me it is clear, that the best practice is